Haris-Hussain1/AI-receptionist/README.md

 # 3novatorTech — AI Receptionist

-> A full-stack, production-ready AI receptionist web application powered by **Groq** and **LLaMA 3.3**.
+> A full stack, production ready AI receptionist web application powered by **Groq** and **LLaMA 3.3**.
 Authenticate, chat with an intelligent AI receptionist, and manage appointments — all through a polished, responsive browser interface.

 ---